Sana’s Ex Melvin Shares Recorded Telephone Conversation; Says 'I Hope You Feel Better Now Publicly'

 Sana Seemed Upset

 Sana seemed upset and frustrated while talking to Melvin (in the above-mentioned conversation).
-If the actress has spoken this out of frustration or is it for real, we don't know as only a part of conversation has been shared.
+Has the actress spoken this out of frustration or is it for real?
+We don't know as only a part of conversation has been shared.
 It has to be seen what the ex-Bigg Boss contestant has to say about this.

 View this post on Instagram